smeggingsmegger/VeryPrettyTable/README.md

 = Displaying your table in ASCII form =

-PrettyTable's main goal is to let you print tables in an attractive ASCII form, like this:
+VeryPrettyTable's main goal is to let you print tables in an attractive ASCII form, like this:

 ```